YinHK-gameDev/unity-learn/art & graphics/meshes/LOD/LOD Group.md

-se the **Fade Transition Width** property to define the transition zone on each LOD level:
+Use the **Fade Transition Width** property to define the transition zone on each LOD level:

 1. Disable the **Animate Cross-fading** option.

 2. Click on the specific LOD level box that you want to set.
     The **Fade Transition Width** property appears below the **LOD Group** selection bar.

 3. Set the **Fade Transition Width** property to define the width of the cross-fade transition zone as a proportion (**between 0.0 and 1.0**) of the current LOD level’s entire length.
 For example, specify a smaller value to delay the onset of the blending and create a faster transition.